x-suni/E-COMMERCE/README.md

   - Advanced analytics for store performance monitoring.

 This documentation serves as a foundational guide for future enhancements and scaling of the Fashion Ecommerce Store.
+**UPDATE**
+I will provide the landscape pages where the stores can be seen i direct htme to theri store where they send me their code.